saisriteja/sashank_Teja_paperwork/README.md

 # sashank_Teja_paperwork
 ## Grad Cam
-* Tried to implement grad cam
+* Tring to implement grad cam
+* It is used to classify the important parts of the images(spectrograms)